-Rather than simply reading the Screwtape Letters in print, we have found a radio drama version that features the vocal talents of Andy Serkis (the voice of Gollum/Sméagol in the Lord of the Rings film series) as Screwtape, supported by a cast of other characters.
+Rather than simply reading the Screwtape Letters in print, we listened a radio drama version that features the vocal talents of Andy Serkis (the voice of Gollum/Sméagol in the Lord of the Rings film series) as Screwtape, supported by a cast of other characters.

 For Lent of 2018, we decided to "go deeper" spiritually, selecting Margaret Guenther's Walking Home: from Eden to Emmaus.
 Margaret Guenther was an Episcopal priest, writer, spiritual director, and teacher.
 She founded and led the Center for Christian Spirituality at the (Episcopal) General Theological Seminary in New York City.